kodedphp/container/README.md

 [![Minimum PHP Version: 7.2](https://img.shields.io/badge/php-%3E%3D%207.2-8892BF.svg)](https://php.net/)

-`koded/container` is a SOLID OOP application bootstrapping and wiring library.
+`koded/container` is an OOP application bootstrapping and wiring library.
 In other words, `Koded\DIContainer` implements a **design pattern** called **Dependency Injection**.
 The main principle of DIP is to separate the behavior from dependency resolution.